thodges-gh/cldocker/README.md

 $ docker-compose up
 ```

 The included `.env` file is set up for use on the Ropsten test network.
 If you wish to change networks, you will need to modify the `ETH_CHAIN_ID` and `LINK_CONTRACT_ADDRESS` values, as well as the argument for the command to run Geth in the `docker-compose.yml` file.
-It may take a few minutes to begin syncing (meanwhile the Chainlink node is constantly restarting) and you may need to `tail` the Chainlink node's log file or attach to the container to view the output.
+It may take a few minutes for the Ethereum client to begin syncing.

 Take note of your ETH address, you will need to send some ether to it in order to pay for gas.
+You can also get this from the node's Configuration page.

 ## Interacting with the Node

 Navigate to http://localhost:6689/ to view the web interface.
-Use the same credentials that you stored in the `.api` file to sign in.
+Use the same credentials that you entered in the setup script.
+If using a VPS, replace `localhost` with your instance's public IP.

 #### Running commands